nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

 TODO 03/21/24 (mac): postprocessor parameters need to be documented

+- `postprocessor_reverse_canonicalization`: `bool`, optional
+  - apply canonicalization constraint on transitions in the anticanonical (qnf>qni) sense, rather than the default canonical (qnf<qni) sense

 - `postprocessor_relax_canonicalization`: `bool`, optional
-  - allows postprocessor to attempt transitions in both canonical (qnf<qni) and anticanonical (qnf<qni) sense
+  - allows postprocessor to attempt transitions in both canonical (qnf<qni) and anticanonical (qnf>qni) sense
-  - this leaves it up to the mask to pick the direction actually calculated (can be useful for manually selecting the sense of transitions to optimize use of the multi-ket capability of the postprocessor)
+  - this leaves it up to the mask to pick the direction actually calculated (can be useful, e.g., for manually selecting the sense of transitions to optimize use of the multi-ket capability of the postprocessor)

 ----------------------------------------------------------------
 ## menj parameters ##